 Introduction to a Permaculture Development Model

-The graphic above illustrates the integrated approach of permaculture and the need to examine the overlapping factors of the triple bottom line.
-By seeing these interconnections and applying this pattern the webs of nature that bring resilience are woven.
+The graphic above illustrates the integrated approach of permaculture and the need to examine the overlapping factors of the triple bottom line or ethics of permaculture or three fold society from Steiner.
+By seeing these interconnections and applying this pattern, the webs of nature that bring resilience are woven.
 From there we must look below at another graphic to completely understand the pathways to abundance.
 This simple bubble diagram stays at the pattern level and gives header points for further mind mapping if one chooses.
 With that, we must remember that to simply take care of environmental factors is folly for it is the creative human interaction that truly is permaculture.
 As humanity is discovering rapidly for the good, systems are quite dynamic and non linear and it is through this understanding that the patterns reveal the abundant roadmap ahead.
 Systems must be orientated into holism, interconnections crystalized through pattern recognition, and challenges seen as opportunities.

 Permaculture Development Model: Environmental Context